LucasJMO/E6Plus/classes/MartialArtist.md

 A martial artist's slam is treated as a magical weapon for the purpose of overcoming damage reduction.

 **Fighting Style**: At levels 1, 3, and 5, the martial artist learns a fighting style.
-Each fighting style requires a Swift Action to activate, lasts one round, and is usable at will.
+Each fighting style requires a Swift Action to activate, lasts one round per class level, and is usable at will.
+Exiting a fighting style requires a free action, and a martial artist may only have one fighting style active at a time.
 Each fighting style provides two bonuses selected from the list of fighting style abilities.

 * While active, your fighting style provides a +4 Dodge Bonus to AC.
 * While active, your fighting style provides a +4 Dodge Bonus to Saving Throws.
 * While active, your fighting style allows you to make an attack of opportunity against any opponent who attacks you.
 This attack of opportunity must be a trip or disarm attempt.
 * While active, your fighting style provides you with concealment.
-* While active, your fighting style provides a +30’ Insight Bonus to your movement rate.
+* While active, your fighting style provides a +30' Insight Bonus to your movement rate.
 * While active, your fighting style transforms your slam attacks into Force effects which inflict Force damage and ignore hardness and DR.
 * While active, your fighting style provides any bonuses it gives to your slam attack to any attack you make with any weapon.
 * While active, your fighting style causes your slam attack to inflict piercing damage and to inflict a 2 point penalty to an ability score of your choice.
 You decide this ability score when you enter the fighting style, and changing it to another requires a Swift Action.
 If not fixed through alternate means this penalty remains for 1 minute per class level.
 * While active, your fighting style causes your slam attack to inflict slashing damage and to reduce your opponent’s movement rate by 10’ every time they suffer damage from it, to a minimum of half the opponent's base movement speed.
 This reduction lasts for 1 minute per class level.
 * While active, your fighting style allows you to move through occupied spaces as if they were unoccupied and you provoke no attacks of opportunity for your movement.
 * While active, your fighting style allows you to shoot fire out of your mouth or hands as a standard action.
 The fire can be shout out to a maximum of 20 feet per class level, requires a ranged touch attack, and inflicts 1d4 of fire damage per class level if it hits.
+You may use your Wisdom modifier instead of your Dexterity modifier when making this ranged attack roll.

+**Improved Unarmed Strike**: A 1st level martial artist gains the feat Improved Unarmed Strike.

 **Rain of Flowers**: Any time a 2nd level martial artist inflicts lethal damage, he may elect to inflict non-lethal damage instead.
 Any time a martial atist inflicts non-lethal damage, he may elect to do lethal damage instead.